peterlulu666/GitbookUTACSE2320/Time Complexity for Loops.md

 i: N - 1  j takes values: 1 2 4 8 16 2^p      Iterations of for j for this i: log (N - 1)

-i: N      j takes values: All the 2^p that smaller than N      Iterations of for j for this i: log N
+i: N      j takes values: All the 2^p smaller than or equal to N      Iterations of for j for this i: log N

 ```

 > **[info] Time complexity**